-- By updating the coefficients in H promptly, our histogram H will always keep the coefficient values up to date. - By keeping and updating the coefficients in H' in a batched fashion, we have reasonable amount of extra information on the possible candidates that are likely to get into H later. - By using probabilistic counting technique for all type (c) nodes, we can detect any "surprising" candidates for H that may become significant later even though they do not look significant at all initially.
+- By updating the coefficients in historgram H promptly, we keep the coefficient values in H up to date. - By keeping and updating the coefficients in H' in a batched fashion, we have reasonable amount of extra information on the possible candidates that are likely to gain entrance later to H. - By using the probabilistic counting technique for all type (c) nodes, we can detect any "surprising" candidates for H that may later become significant even though they do not appear significant initially.

-Now let us consider the parameters $Max\Log\Size$ , $H'\Thresh$ , p(j), and v(j).
-The parameter $Max\Log\Size$ specifies how often we want to check into the situation where we need to do a shake up to include some new nodes into H and exclude some old nodes from H when the data distribution changes.
-The smaller the $Max\Log\Size$ value is, the more often the shake-up will occur, and the more chance H will get to update.
+Let us consider parameters Max_Log_Size , H'Thresh , p(j), and v(j).
+The parameter Max_Log_Size specifies how often we want to check into the situation where we need to do a shake up to include some new nodes into H and exclude some old nodes from H when the data distribution changes.
+The smaller the Max_Log_Size value is, the more often the shake-up will occur, and the more chance H will get to update.
 The frequent updating is good for accuracy, but frequent log processing causes slow performance.
-Besides, it is unlikely that a node that was not in H would become significant after a very small number of insertions.
-In our experiments, we choose $Max\Log\Size$ to be 1%-5% of the base data size.
+In our experiments, we choose Max_Log_Size to be 1%-5% of the base data size.

-The parameter $H'Thresh$ specifies how aggressive we are in adjusting H over time.
-Denote the magnitude of the minimum coefficient in H by $\min(H)$ .
-A reasonable setting would be $H'Thresh = \min(H)$ .
+The parameter H'Thresh specifies how aggressive we are in adjusting H over time.
+Denote the magnitude of the minimum coefficient in H by $\min(H)$.
+A reasonable setting would be $H'Thresh = \min(H)$.
 On the other hand, if the magnitudes of two coefficients are very close, it does not really matter which one is in H, because both would be (approximately) equally important.
-In our experiments, we set $H'Thresh = c_1 \times \min(H)$ , where $c_1$ is a constant (typically in the range [1.0, 3.0]).
+In our experiments, we set $H'Thresh = c_1 \times \min(H)$, where c_1 is a constant (typically in the range [1.0, 3.0]).

 Now let us consider how we should set p(j) and v(j).
 Intuitively, we want 1/p(j) to correspond to the number of insertions needed at leaf i to bring the magnitude of node j from its initial value of zero to v(j), so we need to set v(j) first.
-The parameter v(j) is similar to the parameter $H'{-}Thresh$ , and we can set $v(j) = c_2 \times \min(H)$ , where $c_2$ is a constant, typically in the range [0.2, 0.8].
-The value v(j) is independent of j and we denote $v = c_2 \times \min(H)$ .
-An alternative that also works well is to define $v = c_1 \times \min(H')$ .
+The parameter v(j) is similar to the parameter H'-Thresh, and we can set $v(j) = c_2 \times \min(H)$, where c_2 is a constant, typically in the range [0.2, 0.8].
+The value v(j) is independent of j and we denote $v = c_2 \times \min(H)$.
+An alternative that also works well is to define $v = c_1 \times \min(H')$.
 We can easily derive according to (6).
 The exact value of node j depends upon its position.
 When the coin flips a head for node j, the value should be set to v if leaf i is in the left subtree of j and -v otherwise.